 - Add a tablespoon or two of coffee grinds for an even richer cake

-- Use any sweetener you prefer in place of honey, such as pure maple syrup, coconut palm syrup, or agave nectar.
+- Use any sweetener you prefer in place of pure maple syrup, such as honey (avoid for low FODMAP), coconut palm syrup, or agave nectar.

 Top the cake with a powder sugar glaze or whip up a coconut milk-based frosting/glaze, fresh seasonal fruit, and some roasted nuts.